JanCBrammer/OpenHRV/README.md

 ### Connect your ECG sensor
 Search your Polar sensor (H7, H9, or H10) by clicking `Scan`.
 The MAC addresses of all detected Polar sensors show up in the drop-down menu.
-Select your sensor and click `Connect`.
-The app will maintain a connection to the sensor until you close the app or connect to another sensor.
+Select your sensor from the drop-down menu and click `Connect` in order to establish a connection.
 Connect to another sensor anytime by repeating the process above.

 ![connect_sensor](connect_sensor.gif)